dbmcclain/Lisp-Actors/xTActors/README.md

 What follows is extremely stale information from more than 4 years ago.
 This *IS*, however, the currently active implementation folder.
 --

-For latest info, you should refer, instead, to the README.md in the outer folder for Lisp-Actors.
+For latest info, you should refer, instead, to the README.md in the outer folder for Lisp-Actors. [up one level from here] --
---

 The information below might still be interesting for reference.